 Step 1: Go to my.jhu.edu and login

 Step 2: Click on your JHED in the upper right corner and click on “myProfile.”
-A list of name, contact, and other information will appear.
+A list of information will appear.

 Step 3: Find where it says “Chosen Full Name” and select “No One” if you wish to hide your full name.
 Update your privacy preferences for all other sections.
 If your default email is listed as different from the email you would like to use, select your default email preference.

 Other Computer Systems

 There are many computer systems throughout the university.
 If you change your preferred name, some computer systems will update quickly and others will take several months to be updated.
 Others may not update at all.
 If you have any questions about any aspect of this, please contact us to discuss your situation.

 - Counseling Center (Homewood): When you call to make an appointment, and when you fill out the intake form, you will have the opportunity to enter a preferred name.
 You can also tell your counselor directly if you wish to use a particular name.